BackSlasher/blog.backslasher.net/content/locking-down-jenkins-authentication.md

 This mode is useful to force users to log in before taking actions, so that you can keep record of who has done what.
 This setting can be also used in public-facing Jenkins, where you only allow trusted users to have user accounts.
 ```
 So as we quickly found out, anonymous users can view our build specs and download our code.
-This is fine when developing FOSS, but bad when developing regular software
+This is fine when developing FOSS, but bad when developing regular software.
 ![](|filename|/images/locking-down-jenkins-authentication/anon-dl.png)

-Browsing [source code](https://github.com/kohsuke/hudson/blob/master/core/src/main/java/hudson/security/FullControlOnceLoggedInAuthorizationStrategy.java#L58) for Jenkins, I found the problem.
+Browsing the [source code](https://github.com/kohsuke/hudson/blob/master/core/src/main/java/hudson/security/FullControlOnceLoggedInAuthorizationStrategy.java#L58) for Jenkins, I found the problem.
 Under the constructor for `FullControlOnceLoggedInAuthorizationStrategy`, there is a line giving anonymous users "read":
 ```java
 THE_ACL.add(ACL.ANONYMOUS,Permission.READ,true);